osg-htc/docs/docs/index.md

 -   The fully qualified hostname of the CE
 -   Resource/WLCG name
--   OS major version of your worker nodes — EL 6, EL 7, or a mix of both?
+-   Supported OS version of your worker nodes (e.g., EL6, EL7, or both)
--   Do you accept multicore jobs?
+-   Support for multicore jobs
 -   Maximum job walltime
 -   Maximum job memory usage